arifrubel408/Banking_Management_System/README.md

 ## Acknowledgments

-- Special thanks to [Your Name] for [specific contributions or inspiration].
+- Special thanks to [Mahfuz Ullah] for [specific contributions or inspiration].

 ## Contact

-If you have any questions or need assistance, please contact [Your Email Address].
+If you have any questions or need assistance, please contact [arifrubel408@gmail.com].